The Best Places to Stay in the Cook Islands

 The Best Holiday Homes on Aitutaki

-And more details on these private pieces of paradise can be found in the 5 Best Holiday Homes on Aitutaki.
+For more details on these private pieces of paradise, visit the 5 Best Holiday Homes on Aitutaki.

 The Best Side of Aitutaki to Stay

-Accommodations on Aitutaki are split between Ootu Beach, stretching down the Sunset Coast, as well as between Amuri and Arutanga.
+Accommodations on Aitutaki are split between Ootu Beach, which stretches down the Sunset Coast, and Amuri and Arutanga.
 Hell, you can even stay on a private island for a night or two!
-Find out more about the best places to stay on Aitutaki along with more accommodations to choose from in Where to Stay on Aitutaki: The BEST Aitutaki Accommodations.
+Find out more about the best places to stay on Aitutaki, along with more accommodations to choose from in Where to Stay on Aitutaki: The Best Aitutaki Accommodations.

 Mangaia Accommodation